-In connection with a PLN 60,000 thousand share capital cancellation at InvestCapital Ltd., carried out on 14 September 2023 and due to become final by 10 January 2024, on 14 September 2023 KRUK S.A. issued a corporate guarantee of up to PLN 60,000 thousand for the benefit of InvestCapital Ltd. The guarantee expired on 9 January 2024, subsequent to the reporting date.
-The purpose of the guarantee was to secure the interests of InvestCapital Ltd's creditors, which held the right to challenge the share cancellation until 9 January 2024.
+In connection with a PLN 60,000 thousand share capital cancellation at InvestCapital Ltd., carried out on 14 September 2023, on 14 September 2023 KRUK S.A. issued a corporate guarantee of up to PLN 60,000 thousand for the benefit of InvestCapital Ltd. The guarantee expired on 9 January 2024.

-In connection with a PLN 180,000 thousand share capital cancellation at InvestCapital Ltd, carried out on 22 September 2023 and due to become final by 15 January 2024, on 22 September 2023 KRUK S.A. issued a corporate guarantee of up to PLN 180,000 thousand for the benefit of InvestCapital Ltd. The guarantee expired on 9 January 2024, subsequent to the reporting date.
 The purpose of the guarantee was to secure the interests of InvestCapital Ltd.'s creditors, who could challenge the share cancellation by 9 January 2024.

+In connection with a PLN 180,000 thousand share capital cancellation at InvestCapital Ltd, carried out on 22 September 2023, on 22 September 2023 KRUK S.A. issued a corporate guarantee of up to PLN 180,000 thousand for the benefit of InvestCapital Ltd. The guarantee expired on 9 January 2024.
+The purpose of the guarantee was to secure the interests of InvestCapital Ltd.'s creditors, who could challenge the share cancellation by 9 January 2024.
-Until the date of issue of this report, there were no changes in other contingent liabilities or contingent assets.

-Events subsequent to the reporting date had no impact on the financial data as at 31 December 2023 presented in these separate financial statements.
+Until the date of issue of this Report, there were no changes in other contingent liabilities or contingent assets.
+Events subsequent to the reporting date had no impact on the financial data as at 31 December 2024 presented in these separate financial statements.